ykxvqze/bash_projects/README.md

 -->
 ## Scrape image files from xkcd site

 <a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/scrape_xkcd.sh">scrape_xkcd.sh</a>: scrape cartoon images from an (inaccessible) xkcd directory.
-The script keeps a log of the last page scraped (from its previous execution if any) and will start fetching images from where it left off (i.e. adding only new images to a designated directory).
+The script keeps a log of the last page scraped (from its previous execution if any) and will start fetching images from where it left off (i.e. adding only new cartoon images to a designated directory).

 ## Linecutter tool